Primary school options for autistic children

 Wellbeing and development

-- What evidence-based practices does the school use to support autistic children’s learning, behaviour, communication, social interactions and so on?
+- What evidence-based practices does the school use to support autistic children’s behaviour, communication, social interactions and so on?

 - Does the school have access to specialist services like psychology, speech therapy and occupational therapy?
+How will your child access these specialist services?

 When you’ve decided on a school for your autistic child